apollographql/apollo-tooling/packages/vscode-apollo/README.md

 One of the best features of the VS Code extension is the automatic merging of remote schemas and local ones when using integrated state management with Apollo Client.
 This happens automatically whenever schema definitions are found within a client project.
 By default, the VS Code extension will look for all files under `./src` to find both the operations and schema definitions for building a complete schema for the application.

-Client side schema definitions can be spread throughout the client app project and will be merged together to create one single schema.
+Client-side schema definitions can be spread throughout the client app project and will be merged together to create one single schema.
 If the default behavior isn't ideal, this can be controlled through the `apollo.config.js` at the root of the project:

 ```js
 module.exports = {